28/01/20 A clarification – I have clarified the case of the VDP, with regard to chaptalisation and süssreserve.

 Wine classification, for historical interest and in relation to older vintages, is in 4 categories, from the top:

-1. QmP (Pradikatswein) – wine with one of the 6 special attributes (pradikats) below, from one of the 13 designated quality wine regions, and chaptalisation is not permitted.
+1. QmP (Pradikätswein) – wine with one of the 6 special attributes (pradikäts) below, from one of the 13 designated quality wine regions, and chaptalisation is not permitted, though sweetening with Süssreserve (unfermented grape juice) is.
 Wines are classified by the amount of sugar in the must, with the idea that riper grapes have more sugar, extract, flavour and expression, from the top: